AgoraIO-Community/AgoraWinRT/README_en.md

 UWP->>SDK: JoinChannel
 SDK->>Agora: Request to join the channel
 SDK-->>UWP: OnJoinChannelSuccess
-Note left of UWP: Pull remote audio data, process it and play it UWP->>SDK: PullAudioFrame
+Note left of UWP: Pull remote audio data, process it, and play it UWP->>SDK: PullAudioFrame
 Note left of UWP: Leave the channel
 UWP->>SDK: LeaveChannel